23% of people that receive phishing emails will open them

 - Urgent request for payment from creditors

 Want to protect your business from the dangers online that could severely damage your business?
-Consider Anti-Virus as a part of your IT Support package.
+Consider Anti-Virus as a part of your managed IT services.